 Decisions on Program/Plan requests will be made in 10 to 15 business days.
 If you wish to request a change to your Program/Plan you must submit a request using the Change of Plan application.
 Change of Plan ends typically around mid-July.
 If your request is approved, your Program/Plan will be changed and can be viewed by clicking on the "My Academics" tab in the SOLUS student Centre.
 If your request is denied, you will be notified via email by Student Services to your @queensu.ca account.

-Students should note that admission to some Plans is highly competitive and may require specific prerequisites.
+Students should note that admission to some Programs/Plans is highly competitive and may require specific prerequisites.
 If you do change your Plan, it may also require more than four years to complete a degree as you may need to complete key courses or prerequisites.
 It is highly recommended that students who wish to change Plans contact the Department concerned to seek academic advice.

 Student wishing to transfer to or from Visual Art, Bachelor of Music, Physical Education or Kinesiology, should visit the Change Your Plan page for more information.